node-dot-cpp/memory-safe-cpp/checker/doc/CHECKER-BUILD.md

 	%ComSpec% /k ""C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvars64.bat""

-You will need to change paths to match your system.
+You will need to change paths to match your system, but using environment scripts helps a lot with having a consistent environment on Windows.

-Assuming you have ninja on your PATH

-	checker> cmake-ninja-debug.bat
-	checker\build\debug> ninja nodecpp-checker
-	checker\build\debug> ninja nodecpp-safe-library
-	checker\build\debug> ninja check-nodecpp-checker

-	checker\build\debug> cd ..\..

-All tools should end at `build\debug\bin` folder.

 For testing I use a separate `test-debug-env.bat` file to set up environmnet to run the tool and tests.

 	title test

 	set PATH=C:\Python27;C:\Python27\Scripts;%PATH%
-	set PATH=C:\node-dot-cpp\memory-safe-cpp\checker\3rdparty\llvm\utils\lit;%PATH%
+	set PATH=%cd%\3rdparty\llvm\utils\lit;%PATH%
-	set PATH=C:\node-dot-cpp\memory-safe-cpp\checker\build\debug\bin;%PATH%
+	set PATH=%cd%\build\debug\bin;%PATH%

 Then, to run automated tests:

-	checker> llvm-lit.py test
+	llvm-lit.py test

 To run our tool on a single test file and see the output,

+	cd test\sample
-	checker> nodecpp-checker test\nodecpp-checker\s1.cpp --
+	nodecpp-checker rules.cpp

-Don't forget the double hypen (`--`) at the end.
-Some tests need extra arguments to run, please see the first line of each test for a reference.

 Next
 ====
-See file [CHECHER-QUICK-START.md](CHECHER-QUICK-START.md) for a very first, very quick sample use.

-Or you can see [CHECHER-RUN.md](CHECHER-RUN.md) to set up the environment to run the tool over your own files or projects.
+Or you can see [CHECKER-RUN.md](CHECKER-RUN.md) for details on set up the environment to run the tool over your own files or projects.

-Or take a look at [CHECKER-TEST.md](CHECKER-TEST.md) to run or add automated test cases.
+Or take a look at [CHECKER-TESTS.md](CHECKER-TESTS.md) for details on run or add automated test cases.